Generalized Helmholtz conditions for non-conservative Lagrangian systems: The gyroscopic case

-Using the last two conditions of the set $G_2$ and the above formula, it follows that $dd_Jg=0$.
-We use this in formula \eqref{lsodjg} and obtain

-which in view of Theorem \ref{thm1} it follows that $\delta_SL=i_S\omega$.
-Last formula shows that the spray $S$ is of gyroscopic type. \end{proof} The characterization of a semispray of gyroscopic type given by conditions $G_1$ in terms of a semi-basic $1$-form corresponds to \cite[Theorem 2]{MSC11}, where the conditions where expressed in terms of a multiplier matrix, see \cite[(36)-(37)]{MSC11}.
-The characterization using the second set of conditions $G_2$ corresponds to \cite[Theorem 4]{MSC11}, in terms of a multiplier matrix, \cite[(47)]{MSC11}.
+Using the last two conditions of the set $(G_2)$ and the above formula, it follows that $dd_Jg=0$.
+We use this in formula \eqref{lsodjg} and obtain $ {\mathcal L}_Sd\theta=di_S\omega$, which in view of Theorem \ref{thm1} gives $\delta_SL=i_S\omega$.
+Last formula shows that the spray $S$ is of gyroscopic type. \end{proof} The three conditions $(G_1)$, in terms of a semi-basic $1$-form, are equivalent to the four conditions of \cite[Theorem 2]{MSC11}, expressed in terms of a multiplier matrix.
+The three conditions $(G_2)$ are equivalent to the four conditions of \cite[Theorem 4]{MSC11}.

-Locally, the two sets of equivalent conditions $G_1$ and $G_2$ can be written as follows. \begin{itemize} \item[$LG_{1})$] $g_{ij}=g_{ji}$, $\displaystyle\frac{\partial g_{ij}}{\partial y^{k}}=\frac{\partial g_{ik}}{\partial y^{j}}$, $g_{ik}R_{j}^{k}-g_{jk}R_{i}^{k} = \displaystyle \left( \frac{\partial\omega_{ij}}{\partial x^{k}} + \frac{\partial\omega_{jk}}{\partial x^{i}} + \frac{\partial\omega_{ki}}{\partial x^{j}}\right)y^{k},$ $\nabla g_{ij}=0$, \item[$LG_2)$] $g_{ij}=g_{ji}$, $\displaystyle \frac{\partial g_{ij}}{\partial y^{k}}=\frac{\partial g_{ik}}{\partial y^{i}}$, $g_{ik}R_{j}^{k}-g_{jk}R_{i}^{k} = \left(g_{il}R_{jk}^{l}+g_{kl}R_{ij}^{l}+g_{jl}R_{ki}^{l}\right)y^k$, $\nabla g_{ij}=0.$ \end{itemize} Last two conditions $LG_1$ represent conditions \cite[(38)-(39)]{MSC11}, while second condition $LG_2$ represents condition \cite[(49)]{MSC11}.
+Locally, the two sets of equivalent conditions $(G_1)$ and $(G_2)$ can be written as follows. \begin{itemize} \item[$(LG_{1})$] $g_{ij}=g_{ji}$, $\displaystyle\frac{\partial g_{ij}}{\partial y^{k}}=\frac{\partial g_{ik}}{\partial y^{j}}$, $g_{ik}R_{j}^{k}-g_{jk}R_{i}^{k} = \displaystyle \left( \frac{\partial\omega_{ij}}{\partial x^{k}} + \frac{\partial\omega_{jk}}{\partial x^{i}} + \frac{\partial\omega_{ki}}{\partial x^{j}}\right)y^{k},$ $\nabla g_{ij}=0$, \item[$(LG_2)$] $g_{ij}=g_{ji}$, $\displaystyle \frac{\partial g_{ij}}{\partial y^{k}}=\frac{\partial g_{ik}}{\partial y^{i}}$, $g_{ik}R_{j}^{k}-g_{jk}R_{i}^{k} = \left(g_{il}R_{jk}^{l}+g_{kl}R_{ij}^{l}+g_{jl}R_{ki}^{l}\right)y^k$, $\nabla g_{ij}=0.$ \end{itemize} Last two conditions $(LG_1)$ represent conditions \cite[(38)-(39)]{MSC11}, while second condition $(LG_2)$ represents condition \cite[(49)]{MSC11}.

-In the case when the basic $2$-form $\omega$ is closed, which includes the $2$-dimensional case, we have that the three conditions $G_1$ coincide with the classic Helmholtz conditions $H_1 - H_3$ of Corollary \ref{cor1}.
-This equivalence, expressed in terms of the corresponding multiplier matrix, has been discussed in \cite{MSC11}, see the remark on page 62.
-Alternatively, we can explain this aspect as follows.
-Since $\omega$ is closed, it follows that there exists a locally defined basic $1$-form $\alpha$ such that $\omega = d\alpha$.
-Using the fact that $\alpha=d_Ji_S\alpha$, we have that